crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 would take 6400 requests before the entire authorization cluster was at 100% CPU, a brownout.
-This would take some time to occur, as not every request had this unhandled exception, but over a period of tens of minutes, the cluster would become unstable.
+This would take some time to occur, as not every request had this unhandled exception.
+Over a period of tens of minutes the cluster would become unstable.
 As authorization is at the core of all systems, this kind of defect can be catastrophic for a major billion dollar cloud financial institution.